apache/flink/docs/ops/deployment/index.md

 ### Download Maven dependencies locally

-If you need to extend the Flink with a Maven dependency (and its transitive dependencies), you can use a [Apache Maven](https://maven.apache.org) *pom.xml* file such as to download all required files into a local folder:
+If you need to extend the Flink with a Maven dependency (and its transitive dependencies), you can use an [Apache Maven](https://maven.apache.org) *pom.xml* file to download all required files into a local folder:

 *pom.xml*: